Can i eat grapefruit whilst taking atorvastatin

 Do not hesitate to reach out to your healthcare professional if you experience any adverse effects after consuming grapefruit or taking atorvastatin.
 They can provide guidance on the appropriate course of action, which may include adjusting your medication or recommending alternative options.

-See also Atorvastatin loose stools
+See also Atorvastatin taken morning or night

 Remember, your healthcare professional is the best resource for answering your questions and ensuring your safety when it comes to medication and dietary changes.